Andrew Maguire (whistleblower): Background

-Market Manipulation
+Market manipulation

-In an interview with CBC aired in April 2013 Andrew Maguire described how mysterious traders, allegedly working for bullion banks JPMorgan and to a lesser extent HSBC, waited for most of the major markets from Shanghai to London to be closed then concentrated their dealing on COMEX.
-He explained how traders were trading virtual or electronic silver anonymously using algorithmic trading systems "moving in and out of the futures markets in the blink of an eye.
-Four hundred contracts a second, each contract represents 5,000 troy ounces of silver."
-Maguire described a sudden and massive wave of selling of up to 45,000 contracts which drove the price of silver down.
-"Investors big and small try to cut their losses and sell as the price drops."
-People who had invested heavily lost everything.
-Then the mysterious seller just as suddenly started buying the electronic silver again.
-The price of silver soared as did profits for the seller.
+In a CBC interview aired in April 2013, Andrew Maguire described how mysterious traders, allegedly working for bullion banks JPMorgan and to a lesser extent HSBC, waited for most of the major markets from Shanghai to London to be closed then concentrated their dealing on COMEX.
+He said that traders were trading virtual or electronic silver anonymously using algorithmic trading systems "moving in and out of the futures markets in the blink of an eye."
+Maguire described a sudden and massive wave of sales driving the price of silver down.
+Other investors sold in an attempt to mitigate losses.
+Then, the seller started buying silver again.
 45,000 contracts with a profit of $80,000 per contract totaled $3,600,000,000 for the mystery seller.

 According to Maguire, the precious metals markets trade "pretty much in tandem", but because the silver market is so much smaller, it is harder to disguise one's activities and therefore easier to figure out who is behind a manipulative event.
 After Bear Stearns and their short silver positions were acquired by JPMorgan, manipulative events in the silver market became more frequent.
 Maguire decided to inform the CFTC.
 He contacted commissioner Bart Chilton, who had Eliud Ramirez, a senior investigator from the CFTC's enforcement division, get in touch with Maguire.
 Maguire explained the manipulations in great detail, both over the phone in an hour-long interview and afterward, in a series of e-mails with screen shots.

 Maguire then predicted a manipulative event in the silver market and gave detailed information in an e-mail to the CFTC about what to expect, sending it on 3 February 2010, two days prior to the event.
 The event transpired exactly as Maguire predicted.
 While the event was taking place, Maguire sent e-mails in real time, pointing out certain details because the CFTC enforcement seemed not to know what to look for or how to interpret the data.

 GATA chairman Bill Murphy gave a detailed account of Maguire's allegations to the Commodity Futures Trading Commission (CFTC), stating how "JP Morgan Chase signals to the market its intention to take down the precious metals.
 Traders recognize these signals and make money shorting the metals alongside JPMorgan.
 [He] explained how there are routine market manipulations at the time of option expiry, non-farm payroll data releases, and COMEX contract rollover, as well as the ad hoc events."